Amir-Ali-777/SampleButtons1/README.md

 # SampleButtons1
 sample button and text display
-* It is a sample learnign application
+* It is a sample learning application
 * The button click functionalities are implemented
 * After the button click, the Toast is displayed on the screen